OleGustavDahlJohnsen/concordia-manifest/README.md

 ### **Ecosystem Overview & Foundational Documents**

-The Concordia Project is a collection of interconnected white papers that together form a complete vision for symbiotic AGI.
-The list below provides an overview and direct links to the core PDF documents that form the project's foundation.
+The Concordia Project is a collection of interconnected white papers that together form a complete vision for symbiotic ASI.
+The list below provides an overview and direct links to the core documents that form the project's foundation.

-* **Master Blueprint:** [`The Complete Synthesis (v8.3)`](the-concordia-project-v8.2–the-complete-synthesis.pdf) — The authoritative summary of the entire project. **This is the recommended starting point.**
+* **Master Blueprint:** [`The Complete Synthesis (v8.3)`](001%20-%20The%20Concordia%20Project%20v8.3%20–%20The%20Complete%20Synthesis.docx) — The authoritative summary of the entire project (DOCX). **This is the recommended starting point.**

 * **Core Framework:** [`The v8.0 Expansion Protocols`](the-concordia-manifest-v8–expansion-protocols.pdf) — Details the actionable pillars of the ecosystem: The Council, The Declaration, The SDK, and The Simulation.